meyer-lab/tHMM/README.md

 - Windows: 10

 ### Python dependencies
-`tHMM` mainly depends on the Python scientific stack.
+`tHMM` requires `virtualenv` and all the required packages can be installed using `make venv` after setting up the virtual environment.
+The following is the list of Python packages that will be installed:

 ```
 numpy